 Taxpayers can file tax returns and claim refunds as soon as they receive W-2 or W-9 forms that show the income earned and the amount of taxes withheld.
 Employers have until January 31st after the tax year ends to issue W-2 forms.

 However, employers have until the end of March to file that W-2 information with the IRS.
 Because tax refunds may be issued before employer W-2 information is received and verified by the IRS, fraudsters potentially have a two-month window to submit fake tax returns.
 And a refund can be sent to any address or account the fraudster specifies.
 All of this occurs without the taxpayer’s knowledge.

-Don’t think that you are not a target because you do not make a lot of money or have a large refund to claim.
+KNOW THIS: You do not need to make a lot of money or have a large refund due to be a target for tax-related ID theft.
 Tax ID scammers try to stay under IRS radar and therefore, they tend to keep their claims under $4,000.00.